Vatican Gardens tour – is it worth it? All you need to know

 The gardens are open to those with a pre-reserved ticket between 9am and 6pm, apart from Sundays and Wednesdays.

 As with many of the Vatican attractions, the off season (October / November) is a great time to visit the gardens, with lighter crowds and a temperature more suited to exploring.

-Is a guided tour of the Vatican Gardens included with the Omnia Pass?
+Is a guided tour included with the Omnia Pass?

 Very unfortunately, the Vatican Gardens Tours are not available for those who have an Omnia Pass.
 The best way to work the Vatican Gardens if you wish to get a city pass is to get a cheaper pass – such as the Roma Pass (about €33) – that covers many Rome attractions, and then just use the Vatican Gardens Tour and complimentary tickets for the Museums, Basilica and Sistine Chapel!